RAVI-CHANDRIKA-05/SOLVING_BUSINESS_QUESTIONS_USING_SQL/README.md

 # SQL_QUERIES_NORTHWIND_DATASET

 ## Northwind-Database
-This repository contains 50 queries and answers of the popular northwind database carried out in SSMS The Northwind database is an sample database for a small-business, with customers, orders, inventory, purchasing, suppliers, shipping, employees.
+This repository contains 50 queries and answers of the popular northwind database carried out in SSMS.<br>
+The Northwind database is an sample database for a small-business, with customers, orders, inventory, purchasing, suppliers, shipping, employees.